Cross-Dimensional Mathematics: A Foundation For STP/STA: Ring and Hyper Ring of Matrices

 Then

 Similarly,

 Hence

-\item[(ii)] The fact that the equivalence is consistent w.r.t. $\hat{+}$ was proved in Proposition \ref{p3.3.9}, and in (i) it has just been proved that the equivalence is consistent w.r.t. $\hat{\ttimes}$. \end{itemize} $\Box$
+\item[(ii)] The fact that the equivalence is consistent with respect to $\hat{+}$ was proved in Proposition \ref{p3.3.9}, and in (i) it has just been proved that the equivalence is consistent with respect to $\hat{\ttimes}$. \end{itemize} $\Box$

 Then similar to the decomposition result of hyper group, we have the following result.